Credits: Randall Munroe, creator of xkcd webcomic

 I worked on a variety of projects in the field of Structural Geology during my Masters and summer internships.
-Currently, I am in Prof Christie Rowe’s Field Rheology Research group .
+I am broadly interested in fault mechanics and deformation behavior of fault rocks across a range of observational scales.
+I have worked in different tectonic settings, from fold-thrust belts to subduction zones and across different depths (from shallow crusts to deep depths along cold subduction zones).
+I was part of Prof Christie Rowe’s Field Rheology Research group, now at University of Nevada-Reno .
 Here is a brief description of my PhD research project and the other projects that I had the pleasure of working on.

 Latest publication:

-Das, M., Anfinson, O., Rowe, C. D., and Schroeder, N. (in review) Age, sedimentology and deformation history of the Mesozoic Franciscan Accretionary Complex, Angel Island, California, GSA Bulletin.
+Das, M., Anfinson, O., Rowe, C. D., and Schroeder, N., Age, sedimentology and deformation history of the Mesozoic Franciscan Accretionary Complex, Angel Island, California, GSA Bulletin.

 Talk presented at European Geosciences Union Annual Meeting 2023